Gidea Park near Romford,Hornchurch,Rainham

 you will undress to your lower underwear whilst the therapist is out of the room.

-your therapist re-
+say you are ready, your therapist re-

 Who will treat me?

 Generally Charlton will be your massage therapist.
 Check out our reviews page to see customers say about him.

 What will happen during the treatment?

 Your body will be covered at all times with towels, with the exception of the area you are having worked of course!
 Your modesty will be maintained at all times throughout your massage treatment.

 What do I do during a massage therapy treatment?